 Recognition and management of patients with OUD: Treatment, harm reduction and naloxone

-In this pre-recorded webinar, speaker Don Stader, MD, FACEP, will discuss screening for OUD in primary care practice and applying processes to incorporate buprenorphine prescribing into your practice.
-This course, in its entirety, will take an estimated 75 minutes to complete.
+This pre-recorded webinar, by speaker Don Stader, MD, FACEP, will take an estimated 75 minutes to complete.

 Advanced Practice Clinicians